 The responses to the evaluation of the Board and its Committees were reviewed with the Chairman and considered by the Board.
-The results of the evaluation indicated that the Board is working well and that there are no significant concerns among the Directors about its effectiveness.
-It was generally felt that the actions agreed as a result of the previous year’s evaluation had been progressed.
-These were as expected in a newly floated company such as non-executive knowledge of the business operations, quality and details of Board materials, greater emphasis on strategy, and increased focus on risk management and internal control.
-The actions arising from the 2015 evaluation followed a similar theme, but with no significant concerns.
+The results of the evaluation were discussed individually between the Chairman and each Director.
+The outcome of these meetings and the overall Board discussion on the results, indicated that the Board is working well and that there were no significant concerns among the Directors about its effectiveness.
+It was generally felt that the actions agreed from the previous year’s internal evaluation had been progressed.
+These actions included succession planning; more focus on engagement with the management teams; and improving management information.
+For the year ahead, the Board will continue to focus on improving management information, focus on supporting the Executives as they embed culture, values and behaviours across the Group, and focus more on strategic options and plans at Board meetings.

-The Company’s AGM will take place at 11.00am on Tuesday, 17 May 2016 at the offices of Nomura at One Angel Lane, London, EC4R 3AB.
+The Company’s AGM will take place at 10am on Thursday, 14 February 2019 at the offices of Numis Securities Limited at The London Stock Exchange Building, 10 Paternoster Square, London, EC4M 7LT.
 All shareholders have the opportunity to attend and vote, in person or by proxy, at the AGM.
 The notice of the AGM can be found on the AGM page, and in a booklet that is being issued at the same time as this Report.
 The Notice of the AGM sets out the business of the meeting and an explanatory note on all resolutions.
 Separate resolutions are proposed in respect of each substantive issue.

-The AGM is the Company’s principal forum for communication with private shareholders.
-In addition to the Chairman of the Board, the senior management will be available to answer shareholders’ questions at the AGM.
+The AGM is the Company’s principal forum for communication with shareholders.
+The Chairman of the Board and Directors will be available to answer shareholders’ questions at the AGM.

 The Company has established an Audit Committee, a Nomination Committee, a Remuneration Committee and a Disclosure Committee.
 The Board delegated specific responsibilities to these Committees.
 The role and responsibilities of each Board Committee are set out in formal Terms of Reference, which are available on the Company’s website.
 The Board Committees make recommendations to the Board as they see fit, as contemplated by their Terms of Reference.